Process variations: the dirty little secret of process management

 The myth of the ‘standard’ process

-It felt like our concept of standard processes was a fiction - something that worked well in theory, on a flowchart, but completely failed when it was exposed to the real world.
+Soon the concept of standard processes appears to be fiction - something that worked well in theory, on a flowchart, but completely failed when it was exposed to the real world.

-25 years later, managing process variations remains a huge problem for many organizations.
-This is true particularly for multi-nationals which have numerous locations, or offer multiple core products or services.
-Managing process variations still seems to be unnecessarily complex, costly, and inconsistent.
+Managing process variations remains a huge problem for many organizations.
+This is true particularly for multi-nationals which have numerous locations, or offer multiple core products or services, resulting in procedures that are unnecessarily complex, costly, and inconsistent.
 The experts agree.
 Steve Stanton, an analyst with FCB Partners, says: “90 percent of the organizations I know have failed at standardization.”

 That which we do not speak of